 What a fun, easy concept!
 A pulley, or big spool, or even an old doorknob could be used to hang toilet paper with some ribbon, colorful string or rope.
 This one was found at www.blogdecodesign.fr…those fancy French!

-“A simple toilet paper holder” sounds so much sexier and fancier in French…”un support de papiere toilette tout simple”.
+By the way, “a simple toilet paper holder” sounds so much sexier and fancier in French: “un support de papiere toilette tout simple”.
 SURE, I’ll have one of those fancy Parisian thing-a-ma-jiggers!

 Got a coastal or nautical thing going on?
 How about this boat cleat and rope job?
 Looks pretty ship-shape to me!